Last Updated on November 9, 2021

 Do Not Miss The Parade

 Once you see a Disney parade, other parades will never be able to measure up to the experience.
 The parades are, of course, extremely popular.
-You will want to arrive around an hour before the parade to ensure you can find a spot to fit your large group.
+You will want to arrive at least an hour before the parade to ensure you can find a spot to fit your large group.
+For a better spot, the earlier you will need to arrive.
+Usually, you can start to claim spots for the parade two hours before it begins.
+Bring a picnic or buy some treats to help pass the time.
+Also, part of your group can save the space, while the others take turns enjoying some nearby attractions.

 To Each Their Own